LakshmiRadhakrishnan09/AWS-Security-Specialist/Questions.md

 A - Sure
 E - Not sure.
 Should be correct as it helps in assessing if credentials are used or not.

-Access Advisor - Helps to see what services a user/role accessed.
+IAM Access Advisor - Helps to see what services a user/role accessed.

+You can generate and download a credential report that lists all users in your account and the status of their various credentials, including passwords, access keys, and MFA devices.
+Reports password_last_used, access_key_1_last_used_date, access_key_2_last_used_date

 A distributed web application is installed across several EC2 instances in public subnets residing in two Availability Zones.
 Apache logs show several intermittent brute-force attacks from hundreds of IP addresses at the layer 7 level over the past six months.
 What would be the BEST way to reduce the potential impact of these attacks in the future?